piclas-framework/piclas/docs/documentation/userguide/visu_output.md

 The determined properties are given by a single value within each cell and are NOT sampled over time as opposed to the output described in Section {ref}`sec:sampled-flow-field-and-surface-variables`.
 These parameters are only available for PIC simulations, are part of the regular state file (as a separate container within the
 HDF5 file) and automatically included in the conversion to the VTK format.
+They are written to `PROJECT_Solution_000.000*.h5` and after conversion are found in `PROJECT_ElemData_000.000*.vtu`.

 **Power Coupled to Particles**
 The energy transferred to particles during the push (acceleration due to electromagnetic fields) is